-As the first firm engaged in the project, MGAC advised AGU leadership through the critical RFP and selection processes to bring the right architecture, engineering, and construction partners on board.
-Since then, we have led a highly collaborative design process; navigated approvals from the AGU Board, local Advisory Neighborhood Commission, and Historic Preservation Review Board; and earned the enthusiastic support of District of Columbia government officials.
+To achieve their unprecedented vision, AGU required a team that shared their values and commitment to delivering both an engaging work environment for its 120 full-time staff and a replicable and transparent example of sustainability for the world.
+MGAC was the first firm engaged, advising AGU leadership through the critical RFP and selection process to bring the right architecture, engineering, and construction partners on-board from the beginning.
+MGAC led a highly collaborative design process; navigated approvals from the AGU Board, local Advisory Neighborhood Commission, and Historic Preservation Review Board; and earned the enthusiastic support of District of Columbia government officials.
 Specific high-performance design strategies include rooftop photovoltaic panels, a municipal sewer heat exchange system, hydroponic phytoremediation, rainwater harvesting cisterns, low flow plumbing, a radiant cooling system, and an enhanced building envelope.

-It’s been over 20 years since the original five-story headquarters building was completed, but its future is as bright as ever – finding new life as a modern workplace, engaged member of the community, and inspirational embodiment of AGU’s mission to “advance science and its power to ensure a sustainable future.”
+It’s been nearly 20 years since the original five-story headquarters building was completed, but its future is as bright as ever – finding new life as a modern workplace and inspirational embodiment of AGU’s mission to “advance science and its power to ensure a sustainable future.”